 The pandemic changed all of our lives in many ways, and that may play a role in the importance of outdoor home upgrades, says Gary Grewal, financial planner and author of Financial Fives.
 “With so many working from home and the pandemic pushing people outdoors, many people have grown accustomed to dining, exercising, working and entertaining outdoors.
 Backyards are becoming the new centers of attention for homeowners.”

 First impressions definitely matter when prospective buyers or appraisers are coming to look at your home.
-“Curb appeal goes a long way and should in no way be ignored when looking to upgrade your home for resale,” says Betsy Moyers, co-founder, creative director and lead designer of Retreat Design.
+“Curb appeal goes a long way and should in no way be ignored when looking to upgrade your home for resale,” says Betsy Moyer, co-founder, creative director and lead designer of Retreat Design.